-The Bond Fund is held in trust by the District and shall be used for the purpose of paying the principal of, premium, if any, and interest on all Parity Bonds and for the purpose of purchasing Parity Bonds prior to maturity.
-The District holds the Interest Account, the Principal and Bond Retirement Account and the Reserve Account.
+(a) Bond Fund.
+A special fund of the District known as the "Electric System Revenue Bond Fund" (herein referred to as the "Bond Fund"), was created by Resolution No. 4744 of the District, and shall be continued and used for the purpose of paying the principal of, premium, if any, and interest on the Parity Bonds, and for the purpose of retiring such bonds prior to maturity.
+At the option of the District, separate accounts may be created in the Bond Fund for the purpose of paying or securing the payment of the principal of, premium, if any, and interest on the Bonds and any Future Parity Bonds.

-At the option of the District, separate accounts may be created in the Bond Fund for the purpose of paying or securing the payment of the principal of, premium, if any, and interest on any series of Parity Bonds and of calculating and paying the Rebate Amount.
-District Payments shall be made from, and Reciprocal Payments shall be made into, the Interest Account.
-The District hereby obligates and binds itself irrevocably to set aside and pay into the Bond Fund out of the Gross Revenues certain fixed amounts, without regard to any fixed proportion of such Gross Revenues, sufficient (together with other available funds on hand and paid into the Bond Fund) to pay the principal of, premium, if any, and interest on all Parity Bonds from time to time Outstanding as the same become due and payable.
-Such fixed amounts shall be as follows:
+District Payments shall be made from, and Reciprocal Payments shall be made into, the Bond Fund.
+The District hereby obligates and binds itself irrevocably to set aside and pay into the Bond Fund out of the Gross Revenue certain fixed amounts, without regard to any fixed proportion of such Gross Revenue, sufficient (together with other available funds on hand and paid into the Bond Fund) to pay the principal of, premium, if any, and interest on the Parity Bonds from time to time outstanding as the same become due and payable.
+Such fixed amounts shall be as follows: (1) In the case of all Parity Bonds other than Variable Rate Bonds, on or prior to the date upon which an installment of interest falls due, the District will pay into the Bond Fund an amount (together with such other money as is on hand and available in such Fund) equal to the installment of interest then falling due on all outstanding Parity Bonds.
+In the case of Variable Rate Bonds, the District shall make transfers to the Bond Fund at such time and in such amount as shall be specified in the resolution authorizing the issuance of such Variable Rate Bonds.

-- (1) On or prior to each date interest on the Parity Bonds becomes due, the District shall transfer from the Revenue Fund into the Interest Account in the Bond Fund the amount sufficient (together with such other money as is on hand and available in such account) to pay the interest on all Parity Bonds then Outstanding becoming due on such date. - (2) On or prior to each date principal of the Parity Bonds becomes due, the District shall transfer from the Revenue Fund into the Principal and Bond Retirement Account in the Bond Fund the amount sufficient (together with such other money as is on hand and available in such account) to pay the principal of all Parity Bonds then Outstanding becoming due on such date and on or prior to the due date of each Sinking Fund Requirement, the District shall transfer from the Revenue Fund into the Principal and Bond Retirement Account in the Bond Fund the amount sufficient (together with such other money as is on hand and available in such account) to pay the Sinking Fund Requirement (reduced by any credits made pursuant to any of the resolutions authorizing the Parity Bonds) for such date.
-If authorized by the Chief Financial Officer or Treasurer, the District may make sinking fund installment payments for the Series M Bonds as provided herein.
+(2) On or prior to the date upon which an installment of principal of the Parity Bonds falls due, the District shall pay into the Bond Fund an amount (together with such other money as is on hand and available in such account) equal to the installment of principal then falling due on all outstanding Parity Bonds.

+(3) The Bond Fund shall be used for the purpose of redeeming Term Bonds pursuant to the Sinking Fund Requirement pertaining to such Term Bonds and to otherwise retire the Bonds prior to maturity.
+On or prior to the due date of each Sinking Fund Requirement, the District shall pay from the Revenue Fund into the Bond Fund an amount (together with such other money as is on hand and available in such account) equal to the Sinking Fund Requirement for such date.